 Work with a Top Tampa Bankruptcy Attorney

 If you’re considering Chapter 13 bankruptcy to get out from under high-interest rates, late fees, and debt incurred from a temporary income gap, we’re here to help.
-At the Law Offices of Dennis J. Szafran, we are committed to helping our clients achieve financial security.
+At DJS Law Group, we are committed to helping our clients achieve financial security.
 Our team will walk you through the bankruptcy process and ensure that you obtain a fair repayment plan and retain your assets.
 Call today for a free consultation at 888-266-1078.